ATECoder/dn.vxi11/src/vxi/server/readme.md

 ## How to Use

-For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 IEEE488] projects.
+For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 Apps] projects.

 The [ISR's VXI-11] VXI11 package consists of a set of fully functional low level classes implementing VXI-11 clients, servers, devices and instruments.